-McLane Creek, and tributaries Swift, Beatty, and Cedar Flats creeks are listed as Type-F, or fish-bearing, streams under the Washington Department of Natural Resources (DNR) classification system.
+Fish Pond Creek is listed as Type-F, or fish-bearing, streams under the Washington Department of Natural Resources (DNR) classification system, as is an unnamed tributary that drains to the west side of the lake near 60th Lane SW.
+Other tributaries are listed as Type-N or unknown.
 Thurston County's Critical Areas Ordinance assigns Type-F streams a riparian habitat area ranging from 150 to 250 feet, depending on the width of the stream.
+Other streams would have a standard riparian habitat area of 100 feet.